I turned 40 last week.

-The night before we left for Hawaii as I was packing and tieing up all the lose ends (do you know how long it takes to write out a schedule for four kids when you’re gone for 10 days?!), Ryan told me not to mess with my computer.
+The night before we left for Hawaii as I was packing and tieing up all the loose ends (do you know how long it takes to write out a schedule for four kids when you’re gone for 10 days?!), my husband told me not to mess with my computer.
 “Why?”, I asked.
 Because he is the most thoughtful husband and he was backing up my computer for me!
 He knew it wasn’t something I would get to before my birthday and actually not really something I wanted to do anyway, so he did it for me.
-Good job, Ryan.
+Good job, husband.
 And thank you.

 visit K.C. in Flagstaff